Vice President, Technical Operations Health Catalyst

 Second Series of Breakout Sessions

 Many analysts spend 90% of their time managing rather than analyzing data.
 How do we enable analysts to do what they were hired to do?
-In this session, you will learn best practices on helping your analyst focus more on analytics and less and data capture and provisioning, as well as how to create sustainable and meaningful analytics.
+In this session, you will learn best practices on helping your analyst focus more on analytics and less on data capture and provisioning, as well as how to create sustainable and meaningful analytics.
 We will show best practices and common pitfalls to avoid.
 This will be a fun and interactive session with many hands-on examples and exercises.

 Many individuals, teams, and healthcare leaders are catching the vision of the importance of moving to data-driven, systematic healthcare improvement.
 However some are frustrated with the inability to convey and influence executive leadership to adopt this as a strategic priority.
 In this session, we will invite two different health systems to share their experiences on how they made the case for analytics and data-driven healthcare to be an executive level initiative.